zcash/zips/draft-nuttycom-funding-allocation.rst

 in a future ZIP in order to make these funds available for funding grants to ecosystem participants.

-The proposed lockbox addresses significant issues observed with [#zip-1014]_, such as regulatory risks, inefficiencies in funding organizations instead of projects, and centralization.
+The proposed lockbox addresses significant issues observed with ZIP 1014 [#zip-1014]_, such as regulatory risks, inefficiencies in funding organizations instead of projects, and centralization.
 While the exact disbursement mechanism for the lockbox funds is yet to be determined and will be addressed in a future ZIP, the goal is to employ a decentralized mechanism that ensures community involvement and efficient, project-specific funding.
 This approach is intended to potentially improve regulatory compliance, reduce inefficiencies, and enhance the decentralization of Zcash's funding structure.